 Journey To Tamarin Resort

-The first leg of our 4 hour journey was to join the Sfântu Gheorghe branch of the river passing the other 2 delta branches the Chilia and Sulina branch.
+The first leg of our 4-hour journey was to join the Sfântu Gheorghe branch of the river passing the other 2 delta branches the Chilia and Sulina branch.
 The river was very wide, not quite blue due to the high river and fast flow due to lots of rain and flooding upstream.
-However I was blown away with its size and beauty, including the variety of birds seen from the off.
-Following the river map we sped down stream enjoying the views and wildlife including some of the native pelicans, a first for me in the wild.
-Finally we reached another split in the river, a narrower channel with shade and trees either side that we turned on to the Uzlina Canal to get to Tamarin our first waypoint. `We landed the boat on a jetty and departed the boat.
+However, I was blown away with its size and beauty, including the variety of birds seen from the off.
+Following the river map, we sped down stream enjoying the views and wildlife including some of the native pelicans, a first for me in the wild.
+Finally, we reached another split in the river, a narrower channel with shade and trees either side that we turned on to the Uzlina Canal to get to Tamarin our first waypoint. `We landed the boat on a jetty and departed the boat.

-Tamarin resort is located on the Uzlina Canal, Murighiol and was are destination for our first of many fish lunches.
+Tamarin resort is located on the Uzlina Canal, Murighiol and was our destination for our first of many fish lunches.
 The surroundings were very pretty, had shaded shacks to sit in and the main building was comfortable.
 The resort had a pool and was a place I would happily stay for a relaxing break.

 - A platter of smoked fish for starters all on the bone and very tasty.

-Once the meal was over we had a chat with the host, including some funny stories about England, especially the host had water restrictions on a hotel visit to London, he had to not use running water while cleaning teeth.
-He thought that was an English thing, its funny how stereotypes start.
+Once the meal was over we had a chat with the host, including some funny stories about England.
+Especially the host had water restrictions on a hotel visit to London, he had to not use running water while cleaning teeth.
+He thought that was an English thing, it’s funny how stereotypes start.
 Finally back on board the boat in the hot afternoon sun for the final stretch of the journey.